Advocacy Tools & Resources

 – Rev. Martin Luther King, Jr.

-This Clergy/Lay Ministers Certification is designed to provide basic knowledge about gambling addiction, problem gambling, treatment and recovery resources to enhance the clergypersons' and lay ministers' skills at recognizing compulsive gambling; and, to provide information for the gambler’s family on dealing with their loved one’s addiction.
+The Clergy/Lay Ministers Credential is designed to provide basic knowledge about gambling addiction, problem gambling, treatment and recovery resources to enhance the clergypersons' and lay ministers' skills at recognizing compulsive gambling; and, to provide information for the gambler’s family on dealing with their loved one’s addiction.

 'There is no holiness but social holiness'